 In motor vehicle accidents, an important and sometimes stressful challenge is determining who was at fault for the accident.
 Determination of fault has significant implications that range from impacting automobile insurance rates to determining compensation from insurance companies.
 Police reports and traffic laws are important sources of information in this regard.

 After a car accident occurs, police are often called to the scene to make sure things are under control.
 Police will be compiled into an official report, which often includes a determination of fault.
 The police are considered a respected and trustworthy third party, so these reports are often relied upon by both insurance companies and juries alike.

 Traffic laws are another useful resource in determining who is at fault.
 There are numerous traffic laws on the books, so it’s likely that at least one or two laws will be relevant to any given car accident.
 For example, if a driver was supposed to yield to oncoming traffic but failed to do so, evidence of this violation would be of significant value in showing who was negligent.

-If you have suffered any injuries after being in a car accident, there may also be soft tissue damage that is not immediately apparent.
+If you have suffered whiplash or other soft tissue injuries after being in a car accident, the damage may not be immediately apparent.
 A lawyer will be able to tell you whether someone was negligent or reckless in causing harm to you, and whether you might be able to collect damages to cover your losses.
 Have the facts of your claim reviewed by an experienced car accident attorney absolutely free to get started.

 Contact a qualified auto accident attorney to make sure your rights are protected.